Im-Hsn/Student-Information-System/README.md

 # Data Structures - Student Information System Project

-This project focuses on creating a robust Student Information System (SIS) for a University, leveraging data structures for efficient management of student enrollment and course information.
+This C++ project focuses on creating a robust Student Information System (SIS) for a University, leveraging data structures for efficient management of student enrollment and course information.
 The SIS empowers registered students to log in, review their course schedule, add/drop courses, and swap courses seamlessly.
 The system also facilitates new students in signing up for accounts, while maintaining comprehensive lists of enrolled students and university courses.

 ## Project Overview